roomno308/roomno308.github.io/blog/MCMC.md

 1. Pick the top-most card and randomly place it anywhere in the deck (with equal probability).
 2. Repeat step 1 \\(T\\) times (until your soul gives up).

 Now, we consider the question of convergence and mixing - how can we be sure that the above procedure gives a good shuffle?
-How large should \\(k\\) be?
+How large should \\(T\\) be?
 This is where MCMC comes in.

 ## MCMC = MC + MC